Helium production in the United States: Processing

-Helium is marketed in two specifications: crude helium, which typically contains 75 percent to 80 percent helium, and Grade A helium, which is 99.995 percent pure.
+Helium is marketed in two specifications: crude helium, which typically contains 75 to 80 percent helium, and Grade A helium, which is 99.995 percent pure.

 Storage

 A large volume of helium was stored underground in the Cliffside field in the decade following the Helium Act Amendments of 1960.
 In recent years, the reserve has been systematically selling its helium.
 As of 2012, the United States National Helium Reserve still accounted for 30 percent of the world's helium.
 The reserve was expected to run out of helium in 2018.